kubernetes/kubernetes/docs/proposals/ingress-l4.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-# Ingress L4 Proposal
+# Ingress L4 Proposal - TCP

 ## Abstract

-A proposal to add support for TCP and UDP to the Ingress Resource.
+A proposal to add support for TCP to the Ingress Resource.

 Existing issue regarding Ingress and TCP
 * Ingress and TCP [#23291](https://github.com/kubernetes/kubernetes/issues/23291)